 Children joining our school have already learnt a great deal.
-Family/Carers are their main educators and many have attended a Pre-School/Nursery in our community.
+Family/Carers are their main educators and many have attended one of many Pre-Schools or Nurseries in our community.
 The early year's education we offer our children is based on the following principles: